-Moving right along with our Blogging Through the Bible Series, we read now about the Ark of God a bit more.
+Moving right along with our Blogging Through the Bible Series, we read now about the Ark of God.
 David even decides God should have His own house.
 Let’s see how that turns out!

 You can read the previous blog posts here: